matsengrp/ecgtheow/README.md

     git clone --recursive https://github.com/matsengrp/ecgtheow.git

-Then, create the ecgtheow conda environment and compile RevBayes by running `ecgtheow/INSTALL`.
+Then, create the ecgtheow conda environment and compile RevBayes by running `./INSTALL` in the ecgtheow root directory.

 # Example usage